LetPeopleWork/FlowMetricsCSV/README.md

 --Delimeter | The delimeter which is used in the specified csv file.
 Default is ; |
 --StartedDateColumn | The name of the column in the csv file that contains the started date.
 Default is "Activated Date". |
 --ClosedDateColumn | The name of the column in the csv file that contains the closed date.
 Default is "Closed Date". |
---DateFormat | The format of the dates in the csv file.
+--StartDateFormat | The format of the start dates in the csv file.
 Default is "%m/%d/%Y %I:%M:%S %p".
+Check [Python Dates](https://www.w3schools.com/python/python_datetime.asp) for the options you have (or ask ChatGPT) |
+--ClosedDateFormat | The format of the closed dates in the csv file.
+Default is None and it will use whatever is supplied as StartDateFormat.
+This can be used if the closed date has a different format than the start date.
 Check [Python Dates](https://www.w3schools.com/python/python_datetime.asp) for the options you have (or ask ChatGPT) |
 --History | The number of days of history to be used for the simulation.
 Default is "90". |
 --ShowPlots | Supply this parameter to get an interactive view of the charts while they are being created |